maaniguard/ButterflyHealth/README.md

 - **.NET 8**
 - **ASP.NET Core 8**
 - **xUnit** for unit testing
-- **Moq** for mocking dependencies in tests

 ## Getting Started

 ### Prerequisites
 - **.NET 8 SDK**: Ensure you have the .NET 8 SDK installed on your machine.
-You can download it from the [official .NET website](https://dotnet.microsoft.com/download).

 ### Installation
 1. **Clone the repository**: